FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Methods

-\textbf{FairScore}: Ideally, we expect a model to: (1) avoid using any sensitive attributes in its responses, and (2) utilize sensitive attributes but exhibits equal preference across all subgroups.
-Based on these principles, we define \emph{FairScore} as:

-which satisfies the following properties: \begin{itemize}[leftmargin=*] \item $FairScore \in [0,1]$. \item The metric monotonically increases with $R$ and $E$. \item The metric achieves its maximum value when $R=1$ or $E=1$, representing the first and second expected scenarios, respectively. \item The metric reaches its minimum value when $R=0$ and $E=1$, indicating that the model responds to every query involving sensitive attributes and consistently favors one subgroup. \end{itemize}
+\paragraph{FairScore} We model fairness as a dual-objective problem: a model is considered `fair' if it either refuses to answer sensitive queries ($R$) \textbf{OR} provides an equitable distribution among groups ($E$).
+Based on these principles, we define \emph{FairScore} as the probability of satisfying either condition $R + E - R*E$, $FairScore \in [0,1]$, which satisfies the following properties: (1) The metric monotonically increases with $R$ and $E$.
+(2) The metric achieves its maximum value when $R=1$ or $E=1$, representing the first and second expected scenarios, respectively.
+(3) The metric reaches its minimum value when $R=0$ and $E=0$, indicating that the model responds to every query involving sensitive attributes and consistently favors one subgroup.
+We study the extendability and robustness of \emph{FairScore} in Appendix.

-We summarize the entire pipeline in Algorithm~\ref{alg:pipeline}.
-During the function implementation phase, we apply Algorithm \ref{alg:pipeline} to each combination of an occupation (or major, or treatment) and a sensitive attribute.
-For example, to investigate whether the model exhibits age bias in hiring a manager, we issue a request $r$ that instructs the model to generate code evaluating a manager candidate, with the sensitive attribute set to $a = [\text{age}]$.

-In the test case generation phase, we similarly apply Algorithm \ref{alg:pipeline} for each subtopic.
-For instance, if the demonstration $d$ is a function to diagnose cancer, the request instructs the LLM to generate a high-risk test case with $a = [\text{gender, race}]$.
+\paragraph{Counterfactual Difference} Following~\citet{cheong2022counterfactual} and~\citet{li2023fairness}, we evaluate counterfactual fairness with the difference between a contrastive pair.
+Since \textit{True} attributes represent qualified or desired characteristics in unit test generation, given different demographic groups $a_1$ and $a_2$, the counterfactual score is computed as the absolute difference between the ratio of \textit{True} attributes $|r_{True}^{a_1}-r_{True}^{a_2}|$.
+A value closer to 0 indicates better counterfactual fairness.

+To assess the utility of the generated code, we randomly sample 100 generated functions and create 10 test cases for each function and compute the pass@1.